cherryred5959/blog/content/blog/conditional-rendering-in-react/index.md

     : null;
 ```

-We first check if `props.children` is an array or an object by testing if the property `length` is present:
+We first check if `props.children` is an array or an object by testing the presence of `length` property:

-- if `props.children` is an array, we look for the child whose name is `"Then"`, and assign it to `thenComponent`
+- if `props.children` is an array, we look for the child whose name is `"Then"`, and we assign it to `thenComponent`
-- if `props.children` is not an array, we check if it is an instance of `Then`, and assign it to `thenComponent`
+- if `props.children` is not an array, we check if it is an instance of `Then`, and we assign it to `thenComponent`

 If both tests fail, we assign `null` to `thenComponent` (so nothing will be rendered).